 Heat until melted.
 Most recipes I found have you melt the ingredients in a double broiler, but I simply microwaved mine in increments in a glass bowl.
 The coconut oil melts faster than the shea butter, so I mixed often.
 The shea butter melted much slower, and there were even soft swirls of it remaining, but it wasn’t a problem.

-At this point, pop the mix into the freezer for up to 20 minutes.
-By 20 minutes, my mixture was too hard, and I had to microwave again for a tiny bit to soften up a little bit, so you may want to check it periodically.
+At this point, pop the mix into the freezer for 15 minutes, up to 20 minutes.
+By 20 minutes, my mixture was too hard, and I had to microwave again for a tiny bit to soften up a little bit, so you will want to check it periodically.

 Using a hand mixer, mix thoroughly.
 I did not have to mix for long, as the ingredients whipped up nicely into a smooth, even consistency.
 The bowl I used was a little bit too big, and although I had no problem whipping the products together, it would have been easier if I didn’t use such a large bowl – so use something that will be just the right size for mixing as well as scooping out into your body butter container.

 Place your whipped body butter in a container to store.
-I prefer glass containers, but you can use whatever works beset for you.
+I prefer glass containers, but you can use whatever works best for you.

 This is a very nourishing body butter, and has a nice consistency.
 I love using it on my feet before bed, and putting it on my daughter’s eczema.